Find out which countries are welcoming US tourists now - Local News 8

 Albania

-UPDATE: This southeastern European country has a gorgeous Adriatic coastline.
-Starting September 6, testing required; exceptions for the fully vaccinated or with proof of Covid-19 recovery.
+This southeastern European country has a gorgeous Adriatic coastline.
+Testing required; exceptions for the fully vaccinated or with proof of Covid-19 recovery.
 No quarantine.
 US Embassy.

 Anguilla

-Note: UPDATE: US citizens can now visit this Alpine nation renowned for its culture and food.
-Testing required to enter unless fully vaccinated or proof of past infection.
-Quarantine unless fully vaccinated..
-US Embassy | Austria Entry Requirements.
-UPDATE: Off the coast of Florida, this large chain of islands is loved for its many beaches.
-Testing required, even for the fully vaccinated.
-No quarantine in place.
-Only fully vaccinated may disembark a cruise ship with limited exceptions through at least November 1.
-US Embassy | Bahamas travel website | Bahamas Travel Health Visa.